Deanna Raybourn, a historical novelist, says:

 - Each had some kind of literal adventure, traveling somewhere outside the boundaries of her own country.

 - Each broke out of the mold of normal behavior for women of the time.
 Jeanne Baret, a woman in the 18th century, traveled as a man because single women weren’t typically allowed on ships as crew.
-Alexandra David-Neel explored Buddhism and traveled around India, China, and even into Tibet, the most forbidden country in the world at that time.
-Many of these women tallied up firsts, like Beryl Markham, one of the first bush pilots.
+Alexandra David-Neel explored Buddhism and traveled around India, China, and even into Tibet, the most hidden country in the world at that time.
+Many of these women tallied up firsts, like Beryl Markham, one of the first bush pilots or Narcissa Whitman, the first white woman to travel across the country to Oregon.

 Adventurers vs. Travelers vs. Explorers